Jeff Brazier: Career

-Dancing on Ice

 From 9 January to 13 March 2011, Brazier participated in the sixth series of the ice skating show Dancing on Ice, with professional female Canadian ice skater Isabelle Gauthier.
 He was in the bottom two three times: in week two against cricketer Dominic Cork, and in week five against Kerry Katona.
 In week 10, Brazier and Gauthier were eliminated after the judges votes to save Sam Attwater and his skating partner Brianne Delcourt.

-Writing
+From August until December 2011, Brazier co-presented OK!
+TV on Channel 5 with Jenny Frost.

-Brazier writes a column in the Daily Mirror on a weekly basis.
+Brazier is a guest presenter for ITV lifestyle show Sunday Scoop and also has regular stints on the daytime series This Morning.
+Brazier is an ambassador for People's Postcode Lottery.
+Brazier also writes a column in the Daily Mirror on a weekly basis.

+In 2019, Brazier appeared the on the Channel 4 quasi-military training show Celebrity SAS: Who Dares Wins.
+In 2020, Brazier was a contestant on the fifteenth series of Celebrity MasterChef.

 Personal life

-Brazier's father, Stephen Faldo, was the skipper of the pleasure boat Marchioness, which sank on the River Thames in 1989 after being hit by a dredger, killing him as well as 50 others.

-Brazier has two sons from his relationship with Big Brother contestant Jade Goody: Bobby Jack (b.
-2003) and Freddy (b.
-2004).
-In 2022, Bobby was announced to be joining the cast of EastEnders as Freddie Slater.
+Brazier has two sons from his relationship with Big Brother contestant Jade Goody, including Bobby Jack.
+Brazier and Goody split in 2004, and she subsequently died of cervical cancer in 2009.

-On 1 October 2017, Brazier got engaged to his girlfriend Kate Dwyer.
-The couple married in Portugal on 15 September 2018.
+On 1 October 2017, Brazier became engaged to his girlfriend Kate Dwyer, and the couple married in Portugal on 15 September 2018.
+They announced their split in December 2022; however, they rekindled their relationship seven months later.